 Blind Date Basics

-Blind date etiquette point 2: A get-together with a built-in time limit (translation: escape hatch) is a great idea for a blind date.
-Doing something light, like coffee, drinks, appetizers or brunch, will allow you a good chance to get to know the other person without committing to a long, expensive dinner or night on the town.
+- A get-together with a built-in time limit (translation: escape hatch) is a great idea for a blind date.
+Doing something light, like coffee, drinks, appetizers, or brunch, will allow you a good chance to get to know the other person without committing to a long, expensive dinner or night on the town.
 A movie, on the other hand, doesn't give much opportunity to talk.

-Blind date etiquette point 3: Calling to confirm a blind date is especially considerate, since everyone's feeling a bit insecure to begin with.
-And if for some reason you decide that you can't make the rendez-vous, you must let the other person know.
+- Calling to confirm a blind date is especially considerate, since both parties might feel a bit insecure to begin with.
+And if for some reason you decide that you can't make the rendezvous, you must let the other person know.
 Pulling a no-show is just plain mean!

-Blind date etiquette point 4: Above all, be honest: Don't say at the end of the evening that you will call or that you would really like to see the other person again, unless you mean it.
+- Above all, be honest: At the end of the evening don't say that you will call or that you would really like to see the other person again unless you mean it.
 If you aren't interested, simply say "thank you for the evening".